 In addition, the student must attain a 2.00 (“C”) or better in each course designated as a nursing course or a cognate course.
 Students who do not achieve a satisfactory grade in a nursing or cognate course may repeat one nursing or cognate course one time only, space permitting.
 Students who earn a grade less than a 2.00 (“C”) in two cognate or nursing courses will be dismissed from the nursing program.
 For cognate courses with a class and lab requirement, the student must receive a “C” or better in each component of the course.
 A laboratory is considered a course in and of itself.

 Note: At the end of the program a commercial achievement exit exam will be administered.
-Students must achieve a score of 65% on the Kaplan Readiness Test, given at the completion of the Kaplan course on campus at Marywood University in order for the required signatures from the chairperson of the Nursing Department to be signed on both the Temporary Practice Permit and Authorization for Licensure Exam.
-If students do not achieve a 65% on the Readiness Test, students will be required to take Kaplan Question Trainer tests 4, 5, 6, and 7 on the Kaplan website and achieve a score of 65% each test.
-Students who do not achieve a 65% on the Kaplan Question Trainer tests 4 through 7 will need to make an appointment with the chair of the Nursing Department to develop a remediation plan that may require accessing resources which will be at the student’s own expense.
+Students must achieve a score of 61% or higher on the Kaplan Secure Predictor 1, given at the completion of a required Kaplan Review Course on campus at Marywood University, in order for the required signature from the chairperson of the Nursing Department on the Pennsylvania State Board of Nursing’s Nursing Education Verification Form.
+If students do not achieve a minimum of 61% on the Kaplan Secure Predictor 1, they will be required to remediate and take Kaplan Secure Predictor 2 and achieve ≥ 61%.
+Students who do not achieve a minimum of 61% on the Kaplan Secure Predictor 2 will be required to take Kaplan Question Trainer tests 4, 5, 6, and 7 on the Kaplan website and achieve a score of ≥ 65% on Question Trainers 4 and 5 and ≥ 60% on Question Trainers 6 and 7.
+Students who do not achieve the required scores on the question trainers will need to make an appointment with the chairperson of the Nursing Department to develop a remediation plan that may require accessing resources which will be at the student’s own expense.

 Credits required for Nursing